 Will there be electric guitars in heaven?
-I hope so—or perhaps the heavenly equivalent with 60 strings, not six!
+I hope so—or perhaps a heavenly equivalent with 60 strings, not six!
 And will there be motorbikes?
-Who knows, but if there are I bet they'll really fly—literally!
+Who knows, but if there are I bet they’ll really fly—literally!

 Creativity — Finding the Right Formula

 In the first week of July 1997, Liam Gallagher of the popular rock band Oasis, declared himself to be bigger than God.
 I doubt if he really believed himself to be omnipotent!
 What I expect he was saying was that more young people in the UK were following him than were following Jesus, or Mohamed, or any other world religious leader—and he was probably right.

 One day I happened to switch on London’s Premier Christian Radio and heard a young man on a phone-in programme explaining how he’d been a Christian as a teenager, but had moved away from the church and into drugs because, as he put it, "the church had nothing to offer him."
 Eventually, through particular circumstances, God brought him back to himself, but the drugs, he said, had left him permanently scarred.